Mario0051/nether-spawn-with-items/README.md

 ## Install

-Download the mod file at the top of the [releases](https://github.com/Mario0051/nether-spawn-with-items/releases) page, `netherspawnwithitems-x.y.z.jar`, and add it into the `mods` folder.
+Download the latest [release](https://github.com/Mario0051/nether-spawn-with-items/releases/latest), and add it into the `mods` folder.